Prepare to host a session at RightsCon with our tailored guides.

 When will I receive the assigned room for my in-person or hybrid session?

-Organizers will receive room assignments in early May, at the same time that the draft schedule is circulated.
-In the meantime, you can take a virtual tour of the venue to explore the full space!
+Organizers received room assignments in early May, along with the draft schedule.
+You can learn more about the setup and tech specs for your room in the guide for your format and take a virtual tour of the venue to explore the full space!

 When will I receive the room link for my online or hybrid session?